ARMmbed/mbed-os-5-docs/docs/porting/porting_full_process/built_in_tests.md

 ## Manual testing

 You may want to run manual tests, for example if DAPLink is still under development.
 You will need to export your tests from Greentea and import them to your IDE.
-For example, to work with Eclipse:
+For example:

 1. Find the test directory: